Worst-case Complexity of Cyclic Coordinate Descent: $O(n^2)$ Gap with Randomized Version: Introduction

 \emph{Fundamental Gap Between Deterministic and Randomized CD?} Our results only establish a large gap between a single deterministic version of CD and R-CD.
 A natural question arises: is there a fundamental gap between deterministic CD and randomized CD?
 There has to be an answer: either we can prove a large lower bound for \emph{all} deterministic CD methods, or we can find one deterministic CD that performs close to R-CD.
 Both possibilities are very interesting.
 For the latter possibility, there are a few candidates such as CGD with stepsize other than $1/L_i$ (equivalent to SOR, i.e. successive over relaxation) and double sweep method (a.k.a. symmetric SOR), but they are far worse than R-CD for our example.

 \emph{Deterministic Complexity.} Recent progress on the complexity of some important classes of problems (e.g. PD linear systems, positive LP) is based on randomized versions of CD methods.
 As we have established a large gap between C-CD and R-CD, it is unclear whether the same complexity can be achieved for deterministic algorithms.
-CG (conjugate gradient) is still the fastest \emph{deterministic} iterative algorithm for solving PSD linear systems, even though accelerated R-CD is faster in a probabilistic sense.
+For example, CG (conjugate gradient) is still the fastest \emph{deterministic} iterative algorithm for solving PSD linear systems, even though accelerated R-CD is faster in a probabilistic sense.

-\emph{ New Type of Analysis?} It is an interesting question how to explain the large gap between the theory and the practical performance of C-CD.
-This kind of gaps usually lead to novel theoretical advances.
+\emph{Bridging the Gap Between Theory and Practice.} It is an interesting question how to explain the large discrepancy between the theory and the practical performance of C-CD.
+This kind of discrepancy may lead to novel theoretical advances.
 One famous example is the smoothed analysis developed by Spielman and Teng \cite{spielman2004smoothed} that aims to explain such a gap for the simplex method.
 What type of analysis is suitable for explaining the practical performance of C-CD (e.g. why is it usually much faster than GD)?
+Smoothed analysis is not enough as a small perturbation of our example still exhibits the large gap.
+This seems to be a difficult question that is currently beyond our reach.
+We think one possibility is to introduce a new metric that measures the convergence speed.